dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA1841](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1841): Use span-based string.Concat
+## [CA1841](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1841): Use span-based 'string.Concat'

 'Substring' is O(n) in the length of the substring, whereas 'AsSpan' is O(1).
 When using the result of 'Substring' in a string concatenation, it is more efficient to instead call 'AsSpan' and use 'string.Concat', instead of 'Substring' and a concatenation operator.